Gopal-Dahale/FCC-/README.md

 # FCC-
-Responsive web design projects under FreeCodeCamp These samll projects are a part of FCC training.
+Responsive web design projects under FreeCodeCamp These small projects are a part of FCC training.